Flexberry/flexberry.github.io/pages/products/flexberry-security/fs_flexberry-security-update.en.md

 2. As for Manager powers, and of the agent Manager is implemented internal caching of objects of office – productivity with new powers should grow.
 This uses a new cache service from the new package (ICacheService interface and it is one technological implementation – MemoryCacheService based on the MemoryCache).
 3. Hashing passwords were issued to the business server for the agents of authority, so hashing passwords at the application level (before you record the agent in the database) all you need to poubirat!
 4. Clearing the cache from the Manager of the authority, and the agent Manager is also now in the business class servers of the powers during each operation of creating, modifying, or deleting classes of authority – thus ensuring the relevance of the data in the cache.
 If there is a software clearing your cache in the application layer during these operations, it can also poubirat.
-5. When hashing passwords is now possible to specify the salt and choose the hashing algorithm of passwords (`MD5`, `SHA1`, `SHA256` or `пустой`).
+5. When hashing passwords is now possible to specify the salt and choose the hashing algorithm of passwords (`MD5`, `SHA1`, `SHA256` or empty» qmo).
 This case is configured in Unity by specifying the permissions interface `IPasswordHasher` (`Md5PasswordHasher`, `Sha1PasswordHasher`, `Sha256PasswordHasher` or `EmptyPasswordHasher`).
 Salt is indicated, if necessary, in the class constructor (the salt parameter of type string).

 <b>note.</b> In the Manager of agents have not yet been implemented delete operation for users, roles, groups (to exclude agents from the roles and groups you can, this is implemented).
 Configuration for new powers should now look like the following (when installing packages section of the config konfigurerede Unity approximately as in the following example):